-The pump is coupled directly to the outer basket.
-This eliminates basket to pump hoses and the accompanying seals, clips etc. The pump housing is an integral part of the outer basket.
+The pump is coupled directly to the outer tub.
+This eliminates tub to pump hoses and the accompanying seals, clips etc. The pump housing is an integral part of the outer tub.

 When removing the pump up to a 1/3 of a Gallon of water may leak from the pump cavity.
-When refitting the pump lubricate the seal face with liquid soap or detergent (do not use grease).
+When refitting the pump; lubricate the seal face with liquid soap or detergent (do not use grease).